subhoghoshX/subhoghoshX/README.md

 I'm a software engineer obsessed with making your UI look awesome.

-* Currently working on [Create TW](https://github.com/andrejjurkin/create-tw), [Template Bhai](https://github.com/andrejjurkin/template-bhai) and many more.
+* Currently working on [Laureate](https://github.com/subhoghoshX/laureate), [Create TW](https://github.com/andrejjurkin/create-tw) and many more.
 Please take a look at the pinned projects below.

 ## Languages and Tools: